mupchrch/updog/README.md

-# Updog
+# updog

-Updog is a simple picture match game.
+A simple picture match game.
 It was a means to get familiar with Redux.
 It queries [Dog API](https://dog.ceo/dog-api/documentation/random) for the cute pups.

 ![updog demo](https://github.com/mupchrch/updog/raw/master/demo.gif)